Let me start by saying that this article is going to piss a lot of people off. Especially those in the music industry.

 Pay to Open Up for a Major Artist

 This scheme has been around for quite some time.
-The danger with this one is that there appears to be legitimacy attached to it because you’re getting the opportunity to open for a major artist.
+The danger with this one is that there appears to be legitimacy attached to it.
+After all, you’re getting the opportunity to open for a major artist.

 I decided to include this company, Artist Auditions, into the article after a close and very smart friend of mine asked what I thought of it.
 The premise is that you straight up pay them a fee of anywhere from $1,000 – $3,000, in exchange for stage time as an opener for a major artist.